-Playboy licenses programming content to certain cable television operators and direct-to-home satellite television operators who pay royalties based on monthly subscriber counts and pay-per-view and video-on-demand buys for the right to distribute Playboy's programming under the terms of affiliation agreements.
+We license programming content to certain cable television operators and direct-to-home satellite television operators who pay royalties based on monthly subscriber counts and pay-per-view and video-ondemand buys for the right to distribute our programming under the terms of affiliation agreements.
 Royalties are generally collected monthly and recognized as revenue as earned.